 - Can I fully recline my seat?

 - Do I want to upgrade to first or business class?
-What are the... differences in seats and services between first, business and coach class?
+What are the differences in seats and services between first, business, and coach class?

-- Can I plug in my laptop, phone or tablet at my seat?
+- Can I plug in my laptop, phone, or tablet at my seat?

-Use the websites described below to help you chose a seat that will make your flight more pleasant and relaxed.Continue to 2 of 4 below.
+Websites can help you choose a seat that will make your flight more pleasant and relaxed.

-If you dislike your seat assignment after checking your placement with Seat Guru, change your seat by logging in to the airline's website.
+If you dislike your seat assignment after checking your placement with one of the websites, change your seat by logging in to the airline's website.
 Keep in mind that you'll likely have to pay to move to more desirable seats, such as the ones with extra legroom.

 Key to Plane Lavatories, Exits, Galleys, Laptop Plugin Ports

-Seats themselves are colored green (good), yellow (something's up with this seat), or red (yuck).Continue to 4 of 4 below.
+Seats themselves are colored green (good), yellow (something's up with this seat), or red (yuck).

-Once you've decided on a seat that looks perfect for you, log in to your online booking, check out the available seats on the flight, and choose a new one if you're willing splash the cash on a better experience.
+Once you've decided on a seat that looks perfect for you, log in to your online booking, check out the available seats on the flight, and choose a new one if you're willing to splash the cash on a better experience.